BlaireLeone/bulma-clean-theme/trashlands-review.md

 - **Writing Style and Mood Building**

   In the beginning, I was captivated.
 The author has a beautiful writing style, eloquently evoking a somber melancholic feeling.
 I felt an immediate gripping tension.
-As the novel flips back and forth between past and present, the character's present struggles are revealed through past episodes and demons.
-It's clear that each character is haunted by some event(s) in their past and a majority of the novel is dedicated to reconciling the past through the present.
+As the novel flips back and forth between past and present, the character's current struggles are revealed through past episodes and demons.
+It's clear that each character is haunted by some event(s) in their past and a majority of the novel is dedicated to reconciling one with the other.

 - **Characters**